On the Ends of groups and the Veech groups of infinite-genus surfaces: Tame translation surfaces

-An \emph{affine diffeomorphism} of a tame translation surface $S$ is a homeomorphism $f: \widehat{S} \to \widehat{S}$, which maps cone points to cone points, and is an affine map in the local coordinates of the translation atlas on $S$.
-We denote by ${\rm Aff}_+(S)$ the group conformed by all affine orientation preserving diffeomorphism of the tame translation surface $S$.
-If we choose an element $f\in {\rm Aff}_{+}(S)$, using the translation structure on $S$ we hold that $df(p)$ the differential of $f$ at any point $p\in S$ is a constant matriz $A$ belongs to ${\rm GL}_{+}(2,\mathbb{R})$.
-Hence we have a well defined group morphism
+Let $S$ be a tame translation surface.
+A homeomorphism $T:\widehat{S}\to \widehat{S}$ is called \emph{affine diffeomorphism}, if it satisfies the following properties: \begin{itemize} \item[\textbf{(1)}] It sends cone points to cone points. \item[\textbf{(2)}] The function $T$ is an affine map in the local coordinates of the translation atlas on $S$. \end{itemize} We denote by ${\rm Aff}_{+}(S)$ the group of all the affine orientation preserving diffeomorphism from the tame translation surface $S$ to itself.